teelee7133/codefarmert/content/markdowns/about/index.md

 ### Projects etc

-Sites I have worked on include:
+Some of the sites I have contributed to:

 * https://forbiddenplanet.com/
 * https://titanbooks.com/
 * https://titan-comics.com/
 * https://www.seo-london.org/

-I have two github accounts (they might merge into one some point in the future).
+Some code examples in two github accounts (these can potentially be merged as some point).

 * https://github.com/thomasina-lee
 * https://github.com/teelee7133